TEAMMATES/teammates/devdocs/process.md

 This workflow is an adaptation of the [GitHub flow](https://guides.github.com/introduction/flow/index.html).

-1. Select an issue to handle. ~~Get it assigned to you.
+1. Select an issue to handle.
+If you are a contributor, there is no need to get the issue assigned to you. <br>
-   Contributors can request for an issue to be assigned to you by posting a comment under the issue in concern.~~
+   (If you are a committer, assign the issue to yourself and assign it a milestone).

 2. Optionally, you can discuss alternative solutions before choosing one to implement.
    This can be done through Issue tracker.